coljac/pdfpipe/README.rst

 ::

-   echo "Hello from a PDF file named output.pdf" | pdfpipe
+   echo "Hello from a PDF file named output.pdf" | pdfpipe.py

 Or

 ::

-   pdfpipe -p -b -o printable.pdf -s 14 -g Letter --title "Reports for today" report*.txt
+   pdfpipe.py -p -b -o printable.pdf -s 14 -g Letter --title "Reports for today" report*.txt

 Type
 ::

-   pdfpipe --help
+   pdfpipe.py --help

 for more information on the available options.